Professional Development Courses

 Q: Can my school apply for both courses?

 A: Yes!
-Schools can apply for one or both cohorts.
-Each course requires a separate application fee.
+Schools can apply for mutiple courses.
+Each course requires a separate registration fee.

 Q: Is the fee per school or per educator?